adahn6/coalition/FAQ.md

 Any game of Magic can already end in a draw, and it doesn't happen particularly often in this format.

 ### How can this possibly be balanced / why is [rule or restriction] in place / isn't [some combo] overpowered / why isn't [card] banned?
 It's a primary goal of Coalition to allow big plays and powerful cards while making combat damage a first class win condition-- this keeps games moving fast so all three games can be played.
+To that end, the overpowered combo or powerful card is a feature, not a bug.
+With three other players at the table, sideboarding allowed, and victory points from all players carried into rankings at the end of games, it's kept more in check than you may realize.
-Every format will always have better and worse decks; so far, this format has enabled a significant amount of variety across deckbuilding and games while still playing fast and powerful.
-Rule changes or bans will be updated to ensure this remains the case, but only after significant evidence has shown it to be necessary.
+That being said, rule changes or bans may be necessary in future, but only after significant evidence has shown it to be necessary.
 Please understand that significant care has gone into playtesting and cross-examining the current format definition, they were not thrown together without thought.